-All students are required to provide a certificate of English proficiency, such as TOEFL (minimum score of PBT500/61 iBT), IELTS (minimum band 5.0), or an equivalent standardized English language test that is internationally recognized.
-This condition of the admission policy applies to all students of all programs except for those students applying for the Bachelor of Arts in Communication program in Arabic; students applying for this Arabic language program need a minimum TOEFL score of 450 or its equivalent (but may be granted conditional admission with a TOEFL score of 400; refer to the Conditional Admission section for more information).
-Students should note that in order to transfer to a university in Canada a higher TOEFL score (normally a minimum of 550) or its standardized equivalent may be required, depending on the institution concerned.
+All students are required to provide a certificate of English proficiency, such as TOEFL (minimum score of PBT 500/61 iBT), IELTS (minimum band 5.0), EMSAT (Minimum Score 1100) or an equivalent standardized English language test that is internationally recognized.
+This condition of the admission policy applies to all students of all programs whose medium of instruction is English.

+The minimum Score of English proficiency test is TOEFL score of 450 or its equivalent for programs who's medium of instructions is Arabic.
+Students should note that in order to transfer to a university in Canada a higher TOEFL score (normally a minimum of TOEFL 550) or its standardized equivalent may be required, depending on the admission conditions of our partner.